 Program of Comprehensive Assistance for Family Caregivers (PCAFC)

-PCAFC is the most generous federal caregiver benefit in the country.
-2026 monthly stipends for Tier 1 and Tier 2 vary by geographic locality and tier; contact your VA Caregiver Support Coordinator for the current Ohio rate.
+The legacy apparatus lapses on October 1, 2028.
+Contact your VA Caregiver Support Coordinator for the current Ohio locality rate.
 The program also includes CHAMPVA health coverage, mental health counseling, respite, and travel benefits.
 Eligibility (post-PACT Act, all eras): veteran with 70%+ service-connected disability, in need of 6+ months of in-person personal care, and an in-home eligible family caregiver.

 VA Veteran-Directed Care (VDC)